Ellms Family Farm offers pandemic-friendly pumpkin patch options and more

 Ellms said this year things look a little different because of the pandemic.

-“We have limited capacity and the other big thing is were having to sanitize everything throughout the day.
-Everyone is also required to wear mask,” said Ellms.
+“We have limited capacity, and the other big thing is we’re having to sanitize everything throughout the day.
+Everyone is also required to wear masks,” said Ellms.

 With acres of fun fall activities and more than 40 attractions for kids of all ages, Ellms said it’s the perfect way to spend a fall day.
 Anna Ramsdill said she has two favorite activities she looks forward too every year.